Search This Blog

 Ms. Daniels and her client.

 He could have saved himself millions by just letting the whole thing slide and the chips fall.
 No one cares, except those who want to "get" him.
-They're focused on "porn wars", to quote Kevin O'Leary -- not the disasters unfolding in the US under Biden: Open borders, inflation at 19%, the ballooning of crime, etc., etc. Prosecutors can't even explain properly what the "crime" he supposedly committed was!?
+They're focused on "porn wars", to quote Kevin O'Leary -- not the disasters unfolding in the US under Biden: Open borders, inflation at 19%, the ballooning of crime, etc., etc. Prosecutors can't even coherently explain what the "crime" he supposedly committed was!?

 I know it's fashionable and de rigeur to vilify Trump -- especially with the liberal, leftist media, but I don't have a problem with the guy.
 Remember, he is the only president in living memory who didn't start a war and he's the one who brought the troops out of that useless graveyard called Afghanistan.
 He'll also build that wall which will prevent so many illegals from travelling on up to Canada, where we will have to pay for them.